 Truth: Type 1 diabetes develops when cells in the pancreas that make insulin become destroyed.
 This happens when something goes wrong with the body’s immune system.
 It has nothing to do with how much sugar you consume.
 Type 2 diabetes, on the other hand, characterized by resistance to the action of insulin, is caused by excess fat stores.
 With either type of diabetes (or with gestational diabetes), however, moderating sugar intake helps the body regulate blood sugar levels and avoid medical complications.

 Myth: Sugar causes heart disease.

-Truth: Only sugar from unhealthy sources like sugar-sweetened beverages and junk foods are linked to obesity and inflammation, which increase the risk of heart disease.
-Sugars from fruits (especially when consumed as whole fruits) and other low glycemic index (GI) foods are an important part of a healthy diet.
+Truth: Only sugar from unhealthy sources like sugar-sweetened beverages and junk foods is linked to obesity and inflammation, which increases the risk of heart disease.
+Sugars from fruits (especially when consumed as whole fruits) and other low glycemic indexes (GI) foods are an important part of a healthy diet.